 Column Type Default Description

-pg_stat_statements.max integer 5000 Maximum number of statements tracked by the module.
+pg_stat_statements.max integer 5000 Maximum number of statements tracked.

-pg_stat_statements.track enum top Controls which statements the module tracks.
+pg_stat_statements.track enum top Controls which statements are counted.
 Valid values are top (track statements issued directly by clients), all (track top-level and nested statements), and none (disable statement statistics collection).

 pg_stat_statements.track_utility boolean on Controls whether the module tracks utility commands.